SuperKogito/SuperKogito.github.io/src/blog/2019/05/09/voice_based_gender_recognition.rst

   <p>
   This blog presents an approach to recognizing a Speaker's gender by voice using the Mel-frequency cepstrum coefficients (MFCC) and Gaussian mixture models (GMM).
-  The post provides an explanation of the following GitHub-project <a href="https://github.com/SuperKogito/Voice-based-gender-recognition" title="vbgr"><i class="fa fa-github"></i> Voice-based-gender-recognition</a>.
+  The post provides an explanation of the following GitHub-project <a href="https://github.com/SuperKogito/Voice-based-gender-recognition" title="vbgr"><i class="fa-brands fa-github"></i> Voice-based-gender-recognition</a>.
   </p>
   <table align="center" style="width:100%">
     <tr>